AnkKt/HelloWorkloadSampleApp/README.md

 # Deploy to Bluemix

+To begin:
+- create a new instance of Workload Scheduler service
-To begin, click Deploy to Bluemix and log in with your Bluemix credentials
+- click Deploy to Bluemix and log in with your Bluemix credentials

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/WAdev0/HelloWorkloadSampleApp)